Cloud Security Shared Responsibility Model

 If you're using software-as-a-service like Microsoft 365 or Salesforce, the provider is responsible for almost everything.
 You're responsible for user management and data governance.
 The provider handles the application, the infrastructure, the patching, the updates.

-Misconfiguration as the Root Cause
+Misconfiguration Is the Root Cause of Most Cloud Breaches

 When cloud breaches happen, most are caused by misconfiguration on the customer side, not by provider infrastructure failure.
 A public S3 bucket exposing data to the internet is misconfiguration.
 An EC2 instance with security group allowing all inbound access is misconfiguration.
 Overpermissive IAM policies are misconfiguration.
 Unpatched operating systems are misconfiguration.
 These are all on the customer side of the responsibility line.
+According to the 2024 Verizon DBIR, misconfiguration and related human errors contributed to 68% of breaches involving a human element.

 This means your security depends on your ability to configure correctly.
 For many organizations, that's the challenge.
 They understand the responsibility but lack the expertise to configure correctly.
 This is where third-party tools and consultants add value.
 They help you configure cloud environments correctly.
 But the responsibility is still yours.
 Hiring someone to configure your cloud correctly transfers the execution but not the accountability.

-The auditor will likely review provider audit reports to understand what the provider has proven about their security.
-Providers like AWS, Azure, and Google Cloud typically have SOC 2 reports and compliance certifications.
+The auditor will review provider audit reports to understand what the provider has proven about their security.
+Providers like AWS, Azure, and Google Cloud have SOC 2 reports and compliance certifications.
 These prove that the provider has appropriate controls for their responsibility area.
 Your responsibility is to understand what the provider has proven and what you still need to do.

 Container images are your responsibility regardless.
 If you build a container image with vulnerabilities, that's your problem.
 Network policies within Kubernetes are your responsibility.
 Workload security is your responsibility.
 The provider manages the platform and infrastructure, but you manage what runs on it.